 Anton Vidokle is an artist and editor of e-flux journal.
 He was born in Moscow and lives in New York and Berlin.
-Vidokle’s work has been exhibited internationally at Documenta 13 and the 56th Venice Biennale.
-Vidokle’s films have been presented at Bergen Assembly, Shanghai Biennale, the 65th and 66th Berlinale International Film Festival, Forum Expanded, Gwangju Biennale, Centre Pompidou, Tate Modern, Garage Museum, Istanbul Biennial and others.
+Vidokle’s work has been exhibited internationally at Documenta 13 and at the 56th Venice Biennale.
+His films have been presented at Bergen Assembly; Shanghai Biennale; the 65th and 66th Berlinale International Film Festival Forum Expanded; Gwangju Biennale; the Centre Pompidou, Paris; Tate Modern, London; Garage Museum, Moscow; Istanbul Biennial, and others.

 Arseny Zhilyaev is an artist based in Moscow.
 In recent works he has examined the legacy of Soviet museology and the museum in Russian Cosmism.
 Among others, he has published articles in e-flux journal.
 Zhilyaev is editor of Avant-Garde Museology (2015).
 His works have been shown at the Gwangju Biennale, Liverpool Biennale, and at the Ljubljana Triennale as well as at exhibitions including at the Centre Pompidou and Palais de Tokyo, Paris; De Appel, Amsterdam; Kadist Art Foundation, Paris and San Francisco; and at the V-A-C Foundation in Moscow.